 Here are the five most common things people save for throughout life that you might need to be aware of:

-House prices have rocketed in the last couple of decades and, while that has been good news for homeowners who have seen the value of their asset grow, that has meant that purchasing a property has become incredibly tough.
+House prices have rocketed in the last couple of decades and, while that has been good news for homeowners who have seen the value of their asset growth, that has meant that purchasing a property has become incredibly tough.

 Estimations of the average house price vary – depending on whether you count the over-inflated London market or not and whether you look at actual sales figures or projected prices – but most metrics now put this at more than £200,000.

-Clearly a 10 per cent deposit is going to take some saving and that’s why the Government has introduced a number of schemes under the banner of Help to Buy to give people a leg up.
+Clearly a 10 percent deposit is going to take some saving and that’s why the Government has introduced a number of schemes under the banner of Help to Buy to give people a leg up.

 Related: Will we ever buy our own home?

 Your wedding day might well be one of the happiest days of your life – but it comes with a big price tag.